Glenn Hetrick

-Glenn Hetrick is a special make-up effects artist/designer, actor and producer.
-Hetrick is CEO of Alchemy FX Studios, a special effects studio which has worked on over 100 film and TV credits, such as Star Trek: Discovery, Hunger Games, Marvel's Agents of S.H.I.E.L.D, and Mad Men.
-His extensive work in film and television is shown by his nominations for nine awards.
+Glenn Hetrick (born July 8, 1972) is an American prosthetic makeup artist, designer, actor and producer.
+Hetrick is CEO of Alchemy FX Studios, a special effects studio which has worked on over 100 film and TV credits, such as Star Trek: Discovery, Hunger Games, Marvel's Agents of S.H.I.E.L.D., and Mad Men.
+His work in film and television is shown by his nominations for nine awards.

-Early life
+Early life and education

-Hetrick was born in Hellertown, Pennsylvania.
-He attended Saucon Valley High School where developed his love for acting when he was chosen to play the villain Bill Sikes in the musical "Oliver".
-He earned a Public Relations and Promotions Degree from York College of Pennsylvania where he was a member of Tau Kappa Epsilon.
+Hetrick was born in Bethlehem, Pennsylvania.
+He attended Saucon Valley High School in Hellertown, Pennsylvania, where he developed his love for acting when he was chosen to play the villain Bill Sikes in the musical "Oliver".

+He earned a bachelor's degree in public relations and promotions from York College of Pennsylvania, where he was a member of the Tau Kappa Epsilon fraternity.